erickmsx/doacaoDeMedicamentos/README.md

 ## The App 💡

-A simple Android App of hospitals medicines donation
+A simple Android App of hospitals medicines donation.

 With the pacients leftover medicines from the hospital where my girlfriend works came the idea of creating an App where people can receive this medicines donation